What Is The Difference Between a Bank and a Credit Union in Canada?

 For our guide to automatic savings and payments, look here.

-Credit unions have boards that are made up of volunteers who have been voted in by members.
+Credit unions have boards that are made up of volunteers who have been voted in by the members.
 That means actual customers of a credit union may be on the board.
 On the other hand, board members at banks are appointed and paid by shareholders.

 Sharing of Resources

 With big banks, resources are rarely, if ever, shared amongst each other.
-Every banking institution will have their own ATM machines and services that are to be used exclusively by their own members and customers free of charge (though others may use ATMs for a fee), and no resources or information is ever shared amongst each other.
+Every banking institution will have its own ATM machines and services that are to be used exclusively by their own members and customers free of charge (though others may use ATMs for a fee), and no resources or information is ever shared amongst each other.